All Episodes

 It's good to be with you again.

-Um I I went through a whole series in the last hour of all these examples of, you know, Joe's quid pro quo, Joe lying about knowing about Hunter's Farm Business Partners, Hunter's Laptop, Hillary Clinton, the Alpha Bank uh Russia lie,
+I went through a whole series in the last hour of all these examples of, you know, Joe's quid pro quo, Joe lying about knowing about Hunter's foreign business partners, Hunter's laptop, Hillary Clinton, the Alpha Bank Russia lie,

-the the dirty dossier that she paid for, uh, the deep state uh not verifying uh the dirty dossier, but saying to a Pfizer court that it's verified and spying on a presidential candidate transition team and then later a president, nobody held accountable, but when it came to people like you and Roger Stone and now President Trump, pre-dawn raids and in the case of you and Stone, uh guns ablazing, no knock warrant.
+the dirty dossier that she paid for, the deep state not verifying the dirty dossier, but saying to a FISA court that it's verified and spying on a presidential candidate, transition team, and then later a president, nobody held accountable.

-You you know, get on the ground, guns pointed in your face.
+You know, get on the ground, guns pointed in your face.

 The only thing that Roger had that you didn't have was fake news CNN cameras capturing it all.

-Well, that's because I lived on a in a condo and they had a tough time getting to the fourth floor.
+Well, that's because I lived in a condo and they had a tough time getting to the fourth floor.

-And the more I said no, the more they came, you know, ratcheted up to pressure, you know, from solitary confinement to being in putting first of all being at home confinement, then in solitary confinement, uh, and and making my life visible bringing over 30 charges against me, all of which were in areas that I'd previously been uh been cleared by the government.
+And the more I said no, the more they came ratcheted up to pressure, you know, from solitary confinement to being in, first of all, being in home confinement, then in solitary confinement, and making my life miserable, bringing over 30 charges against me, all of which were in areas that had previously been cleared by the government.

-But the thing is, what they showed me was that the j justice is not what drives these people.
+But the thing is, what they showed me was that justice is not what drives these people.

-I mean, I I wasn't surprised uh that they were continuing to find new ways to go after January 6th and others.
+And in this case, with their obsession of Donald Trump, I mean, I wasn't surprised that they were continuing to find new ways to go after him January 6th and others.

-Uh I was surprised, I have to admit though, that they actually did a uh dawn raid on Mar Lago.
+I was surprised, I have to admit, though, that they actually did a dawn raid on Mar-Lago.

-But they're So do you believe as I do that that was a pretext that it had nothing to do with the the Presidential Records Act or the National Archives?
+Do you believe, as I do, that that was a pretext, that it had nothing to do with the Presidential Records Act or the National Archives?

-This is this is them being terrified that Trump is gonna run for uh again in 2024.
+This is them being terrified that Trump is going to run again in 2024.

-Yeah, the first time around Trump as president didn't try and even scores.
+The first time around, Trump as president didn't try and even scores.

 He didn't try to.

-Um but he learned a lot about how even if you will have the White House, the system is still willing to undercut you.
+But he learned a lot about how even if you have the White House, the system is still willing to undercut you.

-I don't think as if he goes into office again in 2025 that he will have the same attitude about letting the bureaucracy continue to exist as it did does when he takes office.
+I don't think if he goes into office again in 2025, that he will have the same attitude about letting the bureaucracy continue to exist as it does when he takes office.

-He will tr he will understand now the swamp NC include clearing out the bureaucracy, not just uh dealing with Washington uh members of Congress.
+He will understand now the swamp needs to include clearing out the bureaucracy, not just dealing with Washington members of Congress.

-I wanna focus on now the and you go into the whole campaign.
+I want to focus on now, and you go into the whole campaign.

 You just said that they wanted you to give up Trump.